Catherine Pepinster looks back on seven decades of royal service underpinned by a steadfast and personal Christian faith

 In later times, the involvement of the monarch was minimal.
 Foot washing was out but special coins were distributed and some members of the Royal Family attended.
 Then in 1931, Princess Marie Louise, granddaughter of Queen Victoria, went to the Maundy Thursday service and suggested that her cousin George V should distribute Maundy money the following year.
 He agreed, but it was the only time he attended.
 Edward VIII carried out the distribution himself in 1936, while his brother George VI did so intermittently, interrupted by the second world war.
-It is Elizabeth II who became the most assiduous distributor of Maundy money and took the tradition around Britain to different cathedrals.
-The recipients are nominated by their local dioceses for contributions to their local church and community.
-In this sense, the service has become rather like a royal pilgrimage: it is the only occasion in the year when the recipients of an award do not travel to meet the Queen; rather she travels to them.
-This year, mobility problems meant the Queen could not participate, and the Prince of Wales attended the Maundy service in her place.
-It is fair to say that this particular service has been not only an annual event for the Queen but one of the most important expressions of both her public role as monarch and head of the Church of England and her personal faith.
+It was Elizabeth II who became the most assiduous distributor of Maundy money and took the tradition around Britain to different cathedrals.
+The recipients were nominated by their local dioceses for contributions to their local church and community.
+In this sense, the service became rather like a royal pilgrimage: it was the only occasion in the year when the recipients of an award did not travel to meet the Queen; rather she travelled to them.

-The service, wherever it has been held, has followed the same pattern.
-There are always two readings, of which the first is the mandatum from John’s Gospel and the second is the account of the Last Judgement, from Matthew 25:34-40, when people are challenged regarding how they have treated others, particularly those who are hungry, thirsty, a stranger or a prisoner.
+The service, wherever it was held, followed the same pattern.
+There were always two readings, of which the first was the mandatum from John’s Gospel and the second was the account of the Last Judgement, from Matthew 25:34-40, when people are challenged regarding how they have treated others, particularly those who are hungry, thirsty, a stranger or a prisoner.
 It finishes with the words: “Truly I tell you, just as you did it to one of the least of these who are members of my family, you did it to me” (NRSV).

-Today at the Maundy service there are two gifts: a white leather bag containing special Maundy coins and a red leather one containing other money.
-A man and a woman are chosen for each year of the Queen’s age, and the money also represents the years she has lived.
-Handel’s ‘Zadok the Priest’ is always sung – the same music, based on the words of 1 Kings 1:38-40, which was sung at the Queen’s coronation in 1953; a reminder of the vows that she made then.
+There were always two gifts at the service: a white leather bag containing special Maundy coins and a red leather one containing other money.
+A man and a woman were chosen for each year of the Queen’s age, and the money also represented the years she had lived.
+Handel’s ‘Zadok the Priest’ was always sung – the same music, based on the words of 1 Kings 1:38-40, which was sung at the Queen’s coronation in 1953; a reminder of the vows that she made then.
 Just six years earlier, when she was 21 years old, she made another vow to the people of Britain, the Commonwealth and the last vestiges of empire, during a trip to South Africa: “I declare before you all that my whole life, whether it be long or short, shall be devoted to your service and the service of our great imperial family to which we all belong.

 “But I shall not have strength to carry out this resolution alone unless you join in it with me, as I now invite you to do.
 I know that your support will be unfailingly given.
 God help me to make good my vow, and God bless all of you who are willing to share in it.”

-The Queen’s faith is expressed here not only in her dedication to duty but also in how she clearly depends on the prayers of others.
+The Queen’s faith was expressed not only in her dedication to duty but also in how she clearly depended on the prayers of others

 Just as she asked for support during this 1947 speech, so she did again prior to her coronation.
 During her first Christmas message in 1952 – six months before her crowning – she said to those listening: “I want to ask you all, whatever your religion may be, to pray for me on that day – to pray that God may give me wisdom and strength to carry out the solemn promises I shall be making, and that I may faithfully serve him and you, all the days of my life.”